MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ## Test

-To test the Device Guard signing, download your organziation's root certificate from the Microsoft Store for Business Portal.
+To test the Device Guard signing, download your organization's root certificate from the Microsoft Store for Business Portal.

 1. Sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).
 2. Select **Manage** and then select **Settings**.